Key Takeaway

 Payment Queue Delays

-Even after you’re approved, your grant still needs to be slotted into a payment batch.
-If banks are overloaded or public holidays push back processing times, your status may stay on “approved” with no pay date until the next cycle clears.
+“Approved” status does not guarantee an immediate payment date.
+Your grant must be slotted into a specific payment batch.
+If banks are overloaded or public holidays interfere, your status may remain “Approved” without a date until the next payment cycle clears.

-Sometimes the problem isn’t your status at all — it’s the platform you’re using to check it.
-If the website shows no change, try WhatsApp (082 046 8553), the USSD code (1203210#), or the Moya App.
-Beneficiaries often report that WhatsApp or Moya shows updates faster than the website, especially when the portal is slow.
+If the website shows no change, try checking via WhatsApp (082 046 8553), the USSD code (***120*3210#**), or the Moya App.
+Beneficiaries frequently report that these platforms reflect updates faster than the main web portal.

-If you’ve been refreshing the same browser daily, you might just be seeing an old cached page.
-Try clearing your browser’s cache or logging in from another phone or computer.
-Many people have discovered their status was updated days ago — but their old device never refreshed the result.
+If you check your status daily on the same device, you might be viewing a “cached” (saved) version of the page.
+Clear your browser’s cache or log in from a different phone or computer.
+Many users find their status was actually updated days ago, but their phone was displaying the old result.

 4. Reconfirm Your Application